-Hungary: Solar developer Photon Energy increased its five-year corporate bond8.
-July 2020. / SEE Energy News
+Hungary: Solar developer Photon Energy increased its five-year corporate bond, SEE Energy News

 Photon Energy’s 2017/2022 five-year euro-denominated corporate bond increased to 43 million euros through a new placing.